Jokuchh/Continuation-Fundamentals-of-Algorithmization-n-Programming/README.md

 -
 Main goals:
 1️⃣ Learn how to work with structured data types.

 2️⃣ Learn how to use standard streams in your program.

 3️⃣ Deepen your knowledge of dynamic memory allocation.

-Learn how to work with binary files.
+4️⃣ Learn how to work with binary files.

-Directional arithmetic
+5️⃣ Directional arithmetic.

-To become familiar with the BMP graphical format and its structure.
+6️⃣ To become familiar with the BMP graphical format and its structure.

-Understand the small and large endian.
+7️⃣ Understand the small and large endian.

-To learn how to work with Base64 encoded data
+8️⃣ To learn how to work with Base64 encoded data
 - PS.5